kingsor/HugoEdoDev/content/english/post/2016-02-08-read-file-and-write-it-again-with-node.md

 ---
-date: "2016-02-08T00:00:00Z"
+date: "2016-02-08"
-description: I've found a nice solution for reading a file, be able to perform other operations with the read data and write it to another file.
+summary: I've found a nice solution for reading a file, be able to perform other operations with the read data and write it to another file.
+categories:
+- developer
 tags:
-- developer
 - javascript
 - node.js
 title: How to read a file and write it again with separate functions with node.js